 Uncommon

-Which investigations should take priority in the acute UGIB?
+Which investigations should take priority in an acute upper GI bleed?

 What if the bleeding is from a mucosal lesion?

-Mucosal lesions comprise of ulcerations or erosions on the esophagus or gastric mucosa.
+Mucosal lesions comprise ulcerations or erosions on the oesophagus or gastric mucosa.

-The aim of therapy is to neutralize or minimise release of gastric acid with the use of Proton Pump Inhibitor medication or H2 receptor antagonist.
+The aim of therapy is to neutralize or minimise the release of gastric acid with the use of proton pump inhibitor medication or H2 receptor antagonist.

-Use of a balloon tamponade (Sengstaken-Blackmore) may also be used as a temporizing measure to stem the bleeding if the size of the child is appropriate. (generally > 40 kg).
-Balloon tamponade is applied for more than 24 hours and the patient’s airway is usually intubated.
-Complications include esophageal perforation, aspiration, mucosal ischaemia.
+Use of a balloon tamponade (Sengstaken-Blackmore) may also be used as a temporary measure to stem the bleeding if the size of the child is appropriate. (generally > 40 kg).
+Complications include oesophagal perforation, aspiration, and mucosal ischaemia.

-Variceal bleeds stops spontaneously in 50% of patients but rebleeding occurs in 40%.
+Variceal bleeds stop spontaneously in 50% of patients but rebleeding occurs in 40%.

 What is portal hypertension and how does it form varices?